nicole-mathias/ENLP_GED/README.md

 ```

--While running the program, if you run into errors, try running the below commands and restarting your environment
+- While running the program, if you run into errors, try running the below commands and restarting your environment

 ```shell
 !pip uninstall -y transformers accelerate